ffissore/presentz.js/README.md

 - `http://www.slideshare.net` is used to activate the slideshare plugin
 - `slides-110818145820-phpapp02` is the ID (or doc, or PPTLocation)
 - `#1` is the slide number (one based)
+- `http://www.slideshare.net/federicofissore/presentz-demo-slides` is the url to access the slide show on slideshare

+If the `public_url` is present, presentz.js will NOT use the flash player (hurrah!) instead will pick the JPGs provided by SlideShare's [oEmbed API](http://www.slideshare.net/developers/oembed).
+It's therefore highly recommended to provide a `public_url`

 ### Speakerdeck